 For example, if you are communicating with voters, you may want to use campaign ads or social media posts.

-If you are communicating with fellow politicians, you may want to give a speech or write a white paper.
+If you communicate with fellow politicians, you may want to give a speech or write a white paper.

-No matter what method you choose, your Communication must be clear and concise so your audience can understand your position.
+No matter your chosen method, your Communication must be clear and concise so your audience can understand your position.

-As a political leader, you must inform your constituents well on the issues.
+As a political leader, you must inform your constituents well.

 You can’t just rely on the news to give you all the necessary information; you must do your digging.